vacp2p/vac.dev/_drafts/fixing-whisper-with-waku.md

 Ethereum for consensus and Swarm for storage.

-Whisper, being a somewhat esoteric protocol and with some fundamental issues, haven't seen a lot of uptake.
+Whisper, being a somewhat esoteric protocol and with some fundamental issues, hasn't seen a lot of usage.
 However, applications such as Status are using it, and have been making minor ad hoc modifications to it to make it run on mobile devices.

 What are these fundamental issues?
 In short:

-a) scalability, most immediately when it comes to bandwidth usage
+1. scalability, most immediately when it comes to bandwidth usage
-b) spam-resistance, proof of work is a poor mechanism for heterogenerous nodes
+2. spam-resistance, proof of work is a poor mechanism for heterogenerous nodes
-c) no incentivized infrastructure, leading to centralized choke points
+3. no incentivized infrastructure, leading to centralized choke points
-d) lack of formal and unambiguous specification makes it hard to analyze and implement
+4. lack of formal and unambiguous specification makes it hard to analyze and implement
-e) running over devp2p, which limits where it can run and how
+5. running over devp2p, which limits where it can run and how

-In this post, we'll focus on the first problem, which is bandwidth scalability.
+In this post, we'll focus on the first problem, which is scalability through bandwidth usage.

 ## Whisper theoretical scalability model

-*(Feel free to skip this section if you want to get right to the results, there's a graph at the bottom).*
+*(Feel free to skip this section if you want to get right to the results).*

 There's widespread implicit knowledge that Whisper "doesn't scale", but it is less understood exactly why.
 This theoretical model attempts to encode some characteristics of it.
 Specifically for use case such as one by Status (see [Status Whisper usage spec](https://github.com/status-im/specs/blob/master/status-whisper-usage-spec.md)).